yochaigal/cairn/wip/2e/wilderness-exploration.md

 ## Wilderness Actions
 ### Travel
 - The party travels up to 6 miles.
 Obvious locations, features, and terrain of nearby areas are revealed according to their distance.
-Horses and other mounts can increase (or decrease) travel speed.
+Horses and other mounts can increase (or even decrease) travel speed.
 - Difficult terrain, obstacles, and slower party members can reduce travel speed by half or more.
 - The party must be careful to avoid losing their way (see [Getting Lost](#getting-lost).
 - The **Warden** rolls on the [Events Table](#events).